Have you noticed behavioral changes in your child that concern you?

 - Supporting the Learning of New Ways of Thinking and Behaving

 Play therapy allows the expression of feelings safely in ways that may be unacceptable in other settings.
 At school children may not have the opportunity to express their feelings and may act out with inappropriate behaviors.
 At home children may be reluctant to express themselves for fear of hurting or angering their parents.

 Play therapy encourages creative thoughts and new ideas.
 All children use play to learn about their environment and to solve their day-to-day problems.
 In play therapy, children will do the same thing and play in ways that help them to make sense of their problems.
 They can get a better understanding of what is happening in their lives and therefore be in a better position to cope with or adjust to their situation.

 In play therapy, children can also pretend to be different characters.
 This gives them an idea of what it feels like to be in another person’s shoes.
 This ability to experience and understand different perspectives helps children enormously not only to understand themselves better but also by encouraging them to develop a sense of empathy towards others.

 Still Unsure About Therapy for Your Child?

-We have Registered Play Therapists on staff at our Uptown Dallas, Rockwall and Plano, Texas locations with significant experience working in school settings and private practice.
+We have Registered Play Therapists on staff at our Uptown Dallas, Rockwall, Plano, and Denton, Texas locations with significant experience working in school settings and private practice.
 They are willing to meet with parent's initially to discuss what concerns you about your child prior to beginning play therapy.
 At DCTC, we want you to feel comfortable that you are choosing the right therapist for you and your child without any pressure.